00mjk/dezabot/README.md

 =======

-Inspired by [@alfredodeza](https://twitter.com/alfredodeza), DEZABOT is an IRC bot that prints GIF URLS that match predefined phrases in every message.
+Inspired by [@alfredodeza](https://twitter.com/alfredodeza), DEZABOT is an IRC bot that prints GIF URLs that match predefined phrases in every message.
 Currently the list of GIFs is hardcoded, but future versions will be able to query a database or API.